NYPL-discovery/sierra-retriever/README.md

     PACKAGE_DIRECTORY=build
     ```

+5. In your deploy.env file, give the retrieval type as follows:
+RETRIEVAL_TYPE=bib (change to bib/item based on your need)

-5. To run locally, the following event.json file is also added as part of the repo.
+6. To run locally, the following event.json file is also added as part of the repo.
-Now run the following command, node-lambda run
+Now run the following command, node-lambda run -f deploy.env

 # Deployment
 If the .env file is filled with the right values, then